elastic/logstash-docs-md/docs/lsr/plugins-inputs-salesforce.md

 This Logstash input plugin allows you to query Salesforce using SOQL and puts the results into Logstash, one row per event.
 You can configure it to pull entire sObjects or only specific fields.

 ::::{note}
 This input plugin will stop after all the results of the query are processed and will need to be re-run to fetch new results.
 It does not utilize the streaming API.
 ::::

-In order to use this plugin, you will need to create a new SFDC Application using oauth.
+In order to use this plugin, you will need to create a new Salesforce Connected App with OAuth enabled.
 More details can be found here: [https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm](https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm)

-You will also need a username, password, and security token for your salesforce instance.
+You will also need a username, password, and security token for your Salesforce instance.
 More details for generating a token can be found here: [https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm)

 In addition to specifying an sObject, you can also supply a list of API fields that will be used in the SOQL query.

 ## HTTP proxy [_http_proxy]

-If your infrastructure uses a HTTP proxy, you can set the `SALESFORCE_PROXY_URI` environment variable with the desired URI value (e.g `export SALESFORCE_PROXY_URI="http://proxy.example.com:123"`).
+If your infrastructure uses an HTTP proxy, you can set the `SALESFORCE_PROXY_URI` environment variable with the desired URI value (e.g `export SALESFORCE_PROXY_URI="http://proxy.example.com:123"`).

 ## Example [_example_2]